© Blausasc VTT

-About Mountain Biking in Monaco
+Mountain Biking in Monaco

 The French Riviera countryside near to Monaco has a real mixture of terrain and trails - something for riders of every ability, from complete beginners to the hard-core expert downhill riders.

-From dusty trails, rocky paths, the red cliff of the Esterel and the pine forests that line the coast you will have plenty of terrain and scenery to enjoy.
+From dusty trails, rocky paths, the red cliffs of the Esterel and the pine forests that line the coast, you will have plenty of terrain and scenery to enjoy.
 You will find that in the Alpes-Maritimes there are several world class bike parks where the trails are designed and maintained for you to enjoy, some with lift access.
 And along the coast you can share the walking trails with hikers or head to the FFC (French Cycling Federation) waymarked and graded bike specific trails that adorn the coastal green spaces.